mrngm/Classified/Data Exploration/Thijs/README.md

         2016        2017        2018        4965    20052009 -2147483648]
 ```

-There are some weird values here, like all years before 1691 and all values after 2018 (the last number is NaN as integer).
-Filter and plot them:
+There are some weird values here, like all years before 1000 (Moscow wasn't founded until around the 14th century), all values after 2018 (2018 seems reasonable as a future building project), and NaN.
+Filter and plot the remaining values:

 ```
 # Remove outliers